Kwekwe High School

 The current headmaster is Mr. Shumba.
-The school has 2 hostels (Davern Port and Davey House) which accommodate approximately 300 termly boarding students.
+The school has 2 hostels (Davenport House and Davey House) which accommodate approximately 300 termly boarding students.
 Davern Port is the girls hostel and the current hostel mistress is Mrs Mukwananzi and Davey House is the boys hostel and the current hostel master is Mr P. Muchechemera.
 The school is located just opposite Fitchlea suburb; it is situated along Kwekwe - Gweru highway.